 To keep it simple; Growth Street offer a singular investment option.
-There is one market rate which applies to all investments made on the platform (5.3% at the time of writing in March 2019).
+There is one market rate which applies to all investments made on the platform (5.3% at the time of writing).

 This market rate is the return that you as an investor will receive.
 The Growth Street platform profits from the difference between the total rate paid by the borrower and the market rate.
 The rate paid by borrowers can vary; but the return paid to investors is fixed.
 This is because any fluctuation in interest rate influences the marginal interest received by Growth Street.